-With Discover, Google aims to help you uncover content that is not only timely but that also aligns with your interests.
+With Discover, Google aims to help you uncover content that is not only, timely but that also aligns with your interests.
 While scrolling through, you will see topic headers that provide an explanation for why you’re seeing a specific card in Discover.
 Next to the topic name is a Discover icon, which you’ll also start seeing in Search.
-If there is a topic that interests you, tapping on the icon will bring you to more content along with the ability to tap “Follow” it — which will add it to your feed.
+If there is a topic that interests you, tapping on the icon will bring you to more content along with the ability to tap “Follow” it, which will add it to your feed.

-While the new feature sets out on bringing you fresh content, Discover will also provide you with evergreen content that is relevant to you even if the article isn’t new.
+While the new feature sets out on bringing you fresh content, Discover also provides you with evergreen content that is relevant to you even if the article isn’t new.
 If you’re planning a road trip across the country or taking some time off in Europe, Discover might show you an article with the best restaurants in that area or suggested places to visit.

-Google also introduced Topic Layer, which analyzes content on the web for a specific topic and develops subtopics around it.
+Google also recently introduced Topic Layer, which analyzes content on the web for a specific topic and develops subtopics around it.
 Using this new tool, Discover will be able to pinpoint the level of expertise someone has on a specific topic and then provide content around it.
 For example, if you’re learning to play the piano, Discover might show you content for beginners.
 If you have been playing the piano for years, you’ll see more advanced content appear.

 Customizability is still alive and well even with the new update.
 Now, you can tap on the control icon in Discover to indicate whether you want to see more or less content on a specific topic.
 As for news, Google says that it will use the same technology used in its redesigned News app known as Full Coverage, which paints a complete picture of a story from a variety of different perspectives.